-Often, compressors must be mounted to an existing piece of equipment that already has a frame and a sheet metal enclosure, without making changes to the existing structure.
-Vibration also has to be addressed if your equipment operates in a high vibration environment.
+Often, compressors must be mounted to an existing piece of equipment that already has a frame and a sheet metal enclosure without making changes to the existing structure.
+Vibration also needs to be addressed if your equipment operates in a high-vibration environment.

 7. What engine are you using?

-In addition, if you want a belt driven, clutch actuated compressor solution, you will need to know at what engine RPM the clutch will be engaged.
-If the speeds are too high, there is a risk of the clutch burning out prematurely; a control system would be required to prevent this from occurring.
-Compressor safety systems can also be programmed in to prevent occurrences like over temperature conditions.
+In addition, if you want a belt-driven, clutch-actuated compressor solution, you will need to know at what engine RPM the clutch engages.
+If speeds are too high, there is a risk of the clutch burning out prematurely; a control system would be required to prevent this from occurring.
+Compressor safety systems can also be programmed to prevent occurrences like over-temperature conditions.

 Building an air compressor system is complicated and requires answers to numerous questions.
 Fortunately, nobody knows your business, environment, and equipment better than you.
 With your knowledge and answers to these questions, you are well on the way to adding a compressor to your equipment.

 The next step is to find an air compressor provider that will work with you and provide the support and expertise you need.
 Do your research to ensure you get the results you require.
 The ideal manufacturer will partner with you and help you determine your needs and identify viable solutions.